retreaver/core-api-docs/source/index.html.md

 **Nested Attribute: Business Hours**

-We'll only attempt to route calls to your target during its business hours.
-These hours are based on the target `time_zone`.
-Note that when *updating* business hours on a target, you must pass in the existing `id` attribute that gets created on this request.
+We'll only attempt to route calls to your target during its Business Hours.
+These hours are based on the Target `time_zone`.
+Note that when *updating* business hours on a Target, you must pass in the existing `id` attribute that gets created on this request.

 Parameter | Type | Default | Required | Description
 --------- | ---- | ------- | -------- | -----------